f18m/cmonitor/README.md

 # nmon-cgroup-aware

 Fork of Nigel's performance Monitor for Linux, adding cgroup-awareness.
 Makes it easy to monitor your LXC/Docker container performances.

-NOTE: this is actually a fork of "njmon", not "nmon". njmon provides no interactive mode (often useless inside containers!) and is a more modern tool that produces a JSON output that can be used together with tools like InfluxDB (https://www.influxdata.com/) and Grafana (https://grafana.com/).
+NOTE: this is actually a fork of "njmon", not "nmon". njmon provides no interactive mode (often useless inside containers!) and is a more modern tool that produces a JSON output that can be used together with tools like [InfluxDB](https://www.influxdata.com/) and [Grafana](https://grafana.com/).

 ## How to install